davidbenge/a2b-brand/README.md

 1. **New Asset Published**
    - Label: "New Agency Asset Published"
    - Code: `com.adobe.a2b.assetsync.new`
-   - Description: "Asset that has never been synched before is coming over for the first time"
+   - Description: "Asset that has never been synced before is coming over for the first time"
    - Event body: Includes `app_runtime_info` for environment isolation

 2. **Asset Updated**
    - Label: "Asset Updated"
    - Code: `com.adobe.a2b.assetsync.updated`
-   - Description: "Asset that has been synched before has changed"
+   - Description: "Asset that has been synced before has changed"
    - Event body: Includes `app_runtime_info` for environment isolation

 3. **Asset Deleted**
    - Label: "Asset Deleted"
    - Code: `com.adobe.a2b.assetsync.deleted`
-   - Description: "Asset that has been synched before has been deleted"
+   - Description: "Asset that has been synced before has been deleted"
    - Event body: Includes `app_runtime_info` for environment isolation

 ### Asset Synchronization Setup